marcialarturo/devToken/README.md

 - Our application is using using The Graph for a faster data retrival of users data information, rating points, portfolios, experience, and activity.

-    We utilized the Graph to index news posts, bounties, and contributions, enabling faster sorting and retrieval of data.